 The last mistake that many business owners, even professional ones, usually forget is optimization.
 I’ve seen the lack of optimization in different sections of a business.
 This is actually a world of mistakes and not just something you can fix in a blink of an eye in the complex process of business development.

-Optimization is not just SEO or marketing-related stuff.
+Optimization is not just SEO (Search Engine Optimization) or marketing-related stuff.
 Optimization involves all stages and phases of a business.
 SEO and marketing are just a small part of it, though most useful for online businesses.
 However, production, distribution, sales, support, and the overall management in the business require optimization too.

 The benefits of business optimization go beyond the scope of this post.
 It helps your business gain more traffic, find more customers, make more sales, and make more money.
 In addition, optimization in other sections of business is considered a perfect cost-cutting solution as well as a process booster that speeds things up.